By James Patrick Jordan (National Co-Coordinator)

 Kaira Alfonseca points out, “the data shows that from 2017-2019 disabled people accounted for 26% of nonfatal violent crimes, even though they make up only 12% of the population and are victims of violence at almost four times the rate of non-disabled people.”

-However, these counts do not provide a clear picture and the data maintained by the FBI is compromised.
-Hate crimes frequently are unreported because of the hesitancy of victims and lack of training of police officers in the area.
+These counts, however, do not provide a clear picture, and the data maintained by the FBI is compromised.
+Hate crimes frequently go underreported because of the hesitancy of victims and lack of training of police officers in the area.
 There is no uniform system of reporting hate crimes, and many law enforcement bodies do not submit data to the FBI.

 Police violence against people with disabilities

 People with disabilities are disproportionately the victims of police violence and abuse.
-Nearly half of all those killed by the police are people with disabilities.
+Nearly half of all those killed by police are people with disabilities.
 For Black persons with disabilities, the issue is compounded.
-According to Vilissa Thompson, a senior fellow at American Progress,
+According to Vilissa Thompson, a senior fellow at the Center for American Progress:

 Mass incarceration and capital punishment target people with disabilities

-The prevalence of people with disabilities in the U.S. system of mass incarceration is further evidence of systemic disregard for those with disabilities, both in terms of rates of incarceration, and the poor services and neglect they encounter once behind bars.
+The prevalence of people with disabilities in the U.S. system of mass incarceration is further evidence of systemic disregard for those with disabilities, both in terms of incarceration rates and the poor services and neglect they encounter once behind bars.
 Nearly two out of five (38%) of those held in state and federal facilities are living with disabilities.
-In 2017, the ACLU reported:
+In 2017, the American Civil Liberties Union (ACLU) reported:

 Despite these known facts, prisoners with physical disabilities are often denied the services they are entitled to under the law.”

-Prisoners in the U.S. mass incarceration system are not only living with disabilities — they are dying with them.
-The death penalty is the State’s ultimate human rights abuse.
-David Perry reports in Pacific Standard:
+Prisoners in the United States’ carceral system are not only living with disabilities – they are dying with them.
+The death penalty is the State’s ultimate human rights violation.
+David Perry reports in the Pacific Standard:

 A 2014 study in the Hastings Law Journal examining the social histories of the last 100 Americans to be executed found ‘that the overwhelming majority of executed offenders suffered from intellectual impairments, were barely into adulthood, wrestled with severe mental illness, or endured profound childhood trauma.
 Most executed offenders fell into two or three of these core mitigation areas, all which are characterized by significant intellectual and psychological deficits.’”

-Sadly, as one might expect, the problem is even worse for Black persons with disabilities on Death Row.
-The Death Penalty Information Center reports that in 130 cases they reviewed that were overturned due to disability issues, 80% involved people of color.
+Sadly, as one might expect, the problem is even worse for Black persons with disabilities on death row.
+The Death Penalty Information Center reports that of 130 cases they reviewed that were overturned due to disability issues, 80% involved people of color.
 The report goes on to say, “two-thirds of the intellectually disabled defendants sentenced to death are African American (87, or 66.4%); 19.1% (25) are white; 13.7% (18) are Latinx; and one (0.8%) is Asian.
-Eleven (8.4%) are foreign nationals…”
+Eleven (8.4%) are foreign nationals[…]”

 The effects of war and militarism

 There is a strong correlation between U.S. militarism and the treatment of those with disabilities.
-The military-industrial complex contributes significantly to the kinds of contamination already referred to as a root cause of disabilities.
-Also already mentioned is the effect of a federal government that prioritizes military expenditures over social services.
+The military-industrial complex contributes significantly to the kinds of contamination already referred to as a root cause of the development of disabilities.
+Also already mentioned is the effects of a federal government that prioritizes military expenditures over social services.

 We must consider the degree to which U.S. wars and proxy wars contribute to the prevalence of disabilities around the world.
-An example of this is the first invasion of and war against Iraq, followed by more than ten years of sanctions.
-During that war, the US deliberately bombed water purification centers and littered Iraq with depleted uranium shells.
+An example of this is the first invasion of and war against Iraq, followed by more than 10 years of sanctions.
+During that war, the United States deliberately bombed water purification centers and littered Iraq with depleted uranium shells.
 Sanctions prevented the repair of the water system and the importation of necessary nutritional and medical supplies.
-The result was a huge spike in children born underweight with birth defects and the prevalence of deadly diseases that under normal conditions, would have been treatable.
-During the sanctions, 3-5,000 children under five died each month, and new generations of children came of age suffering from and surrounded by an epidemic of disability, and the inability to provide even the most basic services.
-When asked about more than 500,000 Iraqi children who had died as a result of sanctions on Iraq, then-Secretary of State Madeline Albright famously and callously declared, “…we think the price is worth it.”
+The result was a huge spike in children born underweight with birth defects and the prevalence of deadly diseases that under normal conditions would have been treatable.
+During the sanctions, 3-5,000 children under the age of five died each month, and new generations of children came of age suffering from and surrounded by an epidemic of disability and the inability to provide even the most basic services.
+When asked about more than 500,000 Iraqi children who had died as a result of sanctions on Iraq, then-Secretary of State Madeline Albright famously and callously declared, “[…]we think the price is worth it.”

 U.S. wars around the world have had a devastating effect on the people sent to fight them.
-The new form of long-term, permanent, and unwinnable wars since the U.S. entered Afghanistan in 2001, have been especially hard.
-A report by the Department of Labor’s Bureau of Labor Statistics shows that 41% of post-9/11/2021 veterans have disability ratings, compared with 25% of all veterans.
+The new form of long-term, permanent and un-winnable wars since the United States invaded Afghanistan in 2001 have been especially hard.
+A report by the Bureau of Labor Statistics shows that 41% of post-9/11/2021 veterans have disability ratings, compared with 25% of all veterans.
 The National Council for Mental Wellbeing maintains that: